 - Collisions with another boat, channel marker, or any other fixed object

-In order for a victim to recover for their injuries, the injuries must be directly linked to the accident itself.
+In order for a victim to recover for their injuries, causation must be established.
+In other words, the injuries must be directly linked to the accident itself.
 It is important that you seek an attorney immediately after a boating accident occurs so evidence may be collected to support the victim’s negligence claim.

 The party liable for the victim’s claim depends on their status on the vessel, regarding whether they owned the vessel, operated it, or were an employee or guest on the vessel.
-Additionally, the location of the accident is important.
-Accidents that happen close to the Florida shoreline will likely be handled under Florida and federal law.
+Additionally, the location of the accident is very important as different law applies to different areas.
+Accidents that happen close to the Florida shoreline will likely be handled under Florida or federal law.
 However, an accident that occurs further away from the shore may be subject to maritime law.

-If you have been injured in a boating accident, please call us for a free consultation to ensure your rights as a victim are protected.
+If you have been injured in a boating accident, please call us anytime at (727) 845-5972 for a free consultation to ensure your rights as a victim are protected.